Master’s Degree in Human Neuroscience- University of Turku

 Educational Background:

-- The degree must be in a relevant field, such as psychology, neuroscience, cognitive science, medical sciences, biomedicine, biochemistry, life sciences, biology, physics, computer science, mathematics, statistics, or engineering.
-Degrees in other fields may also provide a suitable background depending on the applicant’s study history and plans.
+First and foremost, applicants must possess a nationally recognized first-cycle degree—typically a Bachelor’s degree—from an accredited institution of higher education.
+Moreover, the degree should correspond to at least 180 ECTS (European credits) or three years of full-time study.
+Additionally, the degree must be in a relevant field, such as psychology, neuroscience, cognitive science, medical sciences, biomedicine, biochemistry, life sciences, biology, physics, computer science, mathematics, statistics, or engineering.
+However, degrees in other fields may also provide a suitable background depending on the applicant’s study history and plans.

 Language Proficiency:

-- Applicants must demonstrate excellent English language skills, typically proven by internationally recognized English language tests.
-Specific requirements and accepted tests are detailed on the university’s admissions page.
+Furthermore, applicants must demonstrate excellent English language skills, typically by providing proof through internationally recognized English language tests.
+For this reason, the university’s admissions page details specific requirements and accepted tests.

 Motivation Letter: